sneakerhax/PyDorker/README.md

 # Pydorker
-A dorking tool written in Python
+A dorking tool written in Python3

 ## Usage
 To run a Google dork you have to create a file with a list of Dorks for the particular thing you are looking for and place it in the dorkfiles folder.
 I will be adding more lists over time.